 - Corporate Records: are defined as those records that require, at a minimum, annual reviews, updates, and renewals, including:

-- Insurance Coverage:
+- o Insurance Coverage:

 - Directors & Officers Policy

 - Product Liability Policy

 - General Liability Policy

 - Umbrella Policy

 - Workers Compensation Policy

 - Employer Professional Liability Policy

 - Third-Party Laboratory Contracts

-- Commission Requirements:
+- o Commission Requirements:

 - Annual Agent Registration

 - Annual Marijuana Establishment Registration

 - Local Compliance:

 - Certificate of Occupancy

 - Special Permits

 - Variances

 - Site Plan Approvals

 - As-Built Drawings

-- Corporate Governance:
+- o Corporate Governance:

 - Annual Report

 - Secretary of Commonwealth Filings

 - Business Records: Records that require ongoing maintenance and updates.
 These records can be electronic or hard copy (preferably electronic) and at minimum include:

 - Assets and liabilities;

 - Monetary transactions;

-- Books of accounts, which will include journals, ledgers, and supporting documents, agreements, checks, invoices, and vouchers; - Sales records including the quantity, form, and cost of marijuana products; - Salary and wages paid to each employee, or stipend, executive compensation, bonus, benefit, or item of value paid to any persons having direct or indirect control over the Society. - Personnel Records: At a minimum will include: - Job descriptions for each agent and volunteer position, as well as organizational charts consistent with the job descriptions; - A personnel record for each marijuana establishment agent.
-Such records will be maintained for at least twelve (12) months after termination of the agent's affiliation with Society and will include, at a minimum, the following: - All materials submitted to the Commission pursuant to 935 CMR 500.030(2); - Documentation of verification of references; - The job description or employment contract that includes duties, authority, responsibilities, qualifications, and supervision; - Documentation of all required training, including training regarding privacy and confidentiality requirements, and the signed statement of the individual indicating the date, time, and place he or she received said training and the topics discussed, including the name and title of presenters; - Documentation of periodic performance evaluations; and - A record of any disciplinary action taken. - Notice of completed responsible vendor and eight-hour related duty training. - A staffing plan that will demonstrate accessible business hours and safe cultivation conditions; - Personnel policies and procedures; and - All background check reports obtained in accordance with 935 CMR 500.030: Registration of Marijuana Establishment Agents 803 CMR 2.00: Criminal Offender Record Information (CORI). - Handling and Testing of Marijuana Records - Society will maintain the results of all testing for a minimum of one (1) year. - Inventory Records - The record of each inventory will include, at a minimum, the date of the inventory, a summary of the inventory findings, and the names, signatures, and titles of the agents who conducted the inventory.
+- Books of accounts, which will include journals, ledgers, and supporting documents, agreements, checks, invoices, and vouchers; - Sales records including the quantity, form, and cost of marijuana products; - Salary and wages paid to each employee, or stipend, executive compensation, bonus, benefit, or item of value paid to any persons having direct or indirect control over the Society.

+• Personnel Records: At a minimum will include:

+- Job descriptions for each agent and volunteer position, as well as organizational charts consistent with the job descriptions; - A personnel record for each marijuana establishment agent.
+Such records will be maintained for at least twelve (12) months after termination of the agent's affiliation with Society and will include, at a minimum, the following: - All materials submitted to the Commission pursuant to 935 CMR 500.030(2); - Documentation of verification of references; - The job description or employment contract that includes duties, authority, responsibilities, qualifications, and supervision; - Documentation of all required training, including training regarding privacy and confidentiality requirements, and the signed statement of the individual indicating the date, time, and place he or she received said training and the topics discussed, including the name and title of presenters; - Documentation of periodic performance evaluations; and - A record of any disciplinary action taken. - Notice of completed responsible vendor and eight-hour related duty training. - A staffing plan that will demonstrate accessible business hours and safe cultivation conditions: - o Personnel policies and procedures; and - All background check reports obtained in accordance with 935 CMR 500.030: Registration of Marijuana Establishment Agents 803 CMR 2.00: Criminal Offender Record Information (CORI).

+• Handling and Testing of Marijuana Records

+• Society will maintain the results of all testing for a minimum of one (1) year.